Command Line Reference

 --mask-polya <mask_polya>

-Mask stretches of at least this many consecutive A bases (0 disables)
+Mask stretches of at least this many consecutive A bases (0 disables); defaults to 5 for chemical probes, 0 for none

 --mask-pos <mask_pos>